Why most MarTech transformations in APAC fail due to culture, not code April 20, 2026 | 4 min Read

 Are you investing in your stack’s potential, or your people’s performance?

-If the answer is the former, you are funding another graveyard of unused tools.
-If it is the latter, you are building a legacy that lasts.
+If it’s the former, you are funding software nobody will use.
+If it’s the latter, you are building something that lasts.

 The code will always be there.
 The company culture is the only thing you truly own.